JohnAugustineMcCain/Trivalent/README.md

 I'm John A. McCain.
 I am not a professional programmer or AI researcher; I work at Walgreens.
 Three weeks ago I first learned about the P vs NP problem.

-Using only my phone I began developing a reasoning framework that blends my own philosophical work with ideas from paraconsistent logic, AI safety, computational theory, and other sources.
+Using only my phone I began developing a reasoning framework that blends my own philosophical work with ideas from paraconsistent logic, AI safety, computational theory, and other richly studied fields of work.

-I have not implemented real LLM adapters yet because I do not have access to large compute resources or APIs.
+I have not implemented real LLM adapters yet because I do not have access to computer resources or APIs.
 My focus has been on creating the conceptual and logical foundation so others can plug in real models later.

 This project is unusual.
 It is an AI safety–oriented reasoning system designed on a phone, built without formal coding training, and shaped entirely by philosophical insight combined with persistence and curiosity.

-**I hope it brings PEACE to the world despite all the uncertainty.**
+**I hope it brings PEACE**

-Let me be the first to say, with near-absolute certainty, "It is what it isn't".
-An intentionally unprovable proof.

 ---